mdomlop/pbscrap/USAGE.md

         $ pbscrap -i /home/user/myqueries

 The -q and -i options can be used simultaneously without problems.
+All queries are case insensitive.

 ## Optional arguments